Charles Hulbert (mayor): Mayor of Christchurch

 Later in September 1882, Hulbert was part of a deputation to Mayor Ruddenklau asking him to fill the role for another year.
 Hulbert stated that whilst he had been asked himself to stand as mayor, he supported that Ruddenklau serve another term.

 Hulbert received a requisition in September 1883 to become a mayoral candidate in the upcoming election, which he acceded to.
 Within a fortnight, another requisition was put to councillor Aaron Ayers.
 Both were nominated for the mayoralty in November 1883, and since both were well-known personalities, the election campaign period was interesting and lively.
 Ayers had first been elected to council in 1878, and Hulbert had been a councillor until his resignation a year earlier.
 The incumbent, Mayor Ruddenklau, had decided to retire after two terms as mayor.
 As was usual at the time, cartoons were circulated that showed the opponents not in a complimentary manner.
 Hulbert campaigned on improving water supply and drainage for the city.
 Hulbert won the election, which was held on 28 November (a Wednesday), and received 671 votes to 496, a majority of 175 votes.
-George Leslie Lee acted as the returning officer.
+Leslie Lee acted as the returning officer.
 The celebrations of Hulbert's election success were chaired by Henry Thomson, MHR, like Hulbert a senior Freemason.

 One of the last public duties carried out by Ruddenklau was to open the Armagh Street Bridge on 11 December 1883.
 Speeches at the opening were given by Mayor Ruddenklau, Mayor-elect Hulbert, and senior councillor Ayers.
 Hulbert was installed as mayor on 19 December 1883.